Skip to main content

 Contact us

-• Increased viability of professionally produced journalistic content plus increased resilience, pluralism and editorial independence of media sectors at European level, such as local, regional and community media, investigative media or media specialised in public interest topics
+• Increased resilience, pluralism and editorial independence at EU level of sectors such as local, regional and community media, investigative media or media specialised in public interest topics.

-• Increased resilience of civil society organisations active in the news media sectors and protection of the news media landscape
+• Increased resilience of organisations active in the targeted news media sectors and protection of the news media landscape.

-• The action is open to civil society organisations which are active in the news media sector (including media associations, NGOs, journalistic funds and training organisations focusing on media professionals, etc).
-These organisations should be in a position to set up third party support schemes targeting news media outlets, organisations and journalists, and in ways that enhance pluralistic media landscapes across the Union.
+• The action is open to organisations which are active in the news media sector (incl. media associations, NGOs, non-profit organisations, civil society organisations, public authorities, international organisations, universities, research centres, journalistic funds and training organisations focusing on media professionals, profitmaking entities, foundations, etc).

 • Local and regional media